-Of those who have fled, nearly 3 million have gone to neighboring Poland.
+Of those who have fled, 2 million have gone to neighbouring Poland.
 Below, in their own words, refugees from Ukraine share their experiences of leaving their home country, their journey to safety and hopes for the future.

 Victoria fled Ukraine with her child and two friends.
 She left the rest of her family behind, and waited at the border for 12 hours with hundreds of thousands of other refugees before crossing into Poland.